mosroormofizarman/CHE101L-General-Chemistry-I-Lab/README.md

 1. Measurements and Acid–Base Classification
 2. Chemistry Model Kit System: Chemical Bonding & Molecular Structures
 3. Dissolution Reactions: Heats of Dissociation
 4. Determination of the Concentration of an Acid *(two parts)*

 ---

 ## 📖 Learning Outcomes

-By the end of this course, students will be able to:
+By the end of the course, students will be able to:

 - Perform guided inquiry experiments.
 - Collect, analyze, and report scientific data.
-- Demonstrate chemistry concepts at atomic and molecular levels.
+- Demonstrate chemical concepts at atomic and molecular levels.
-- Relate laboratory experiments to real-world chemistry principles.
+- Relate lab experiments to real-world principles.

 ---